schismtracker/schismtracker/docs/building_on_windows.md

 _(note: if you get a "possibly undefined macro: AM\_PATH\_SDL" error, you're probably using the standard msys2 shell - either use the mingw start menu shortcuts, or start msys2_shell.cmd with either -mingw32 or -mingw64 as mentioned above)_

-If you're planning to build both 32- and 64-bit binaries, you may wish to create the subfolders build32 and build64:
+If you're planning to build both 32- and 64-bit binaries, you may wish to create the subdirs build32 and build64:

 	mkdir build32
 	mkdir build64